Scale-free correlations in the dynamics of a small (N ~ 10000) cortical network: Results

 \paragraph{Time correlations---} In physical systems near criticality, the dynamical behaviour displays specific characteristics alongside the scale-free properties of the static correlations.
 To asses to what extent the phenomenology of neuronal systems can be described with a formalism similar to that of equilibrium critical systems, we study time correlations of single neurons and of the collective signal $\GS{}(t)$ in the same boxes we used for the space correlations.
 For each mouse and plane we computed $\CC(W,t)$ and extracted a correlation time as described in Methods.
-We have observed that the correlation time of a single neuron, $\tau_0$ (Fig.~\ref{fig:r0_ave_all}, inset of panel B) grows with the neuron's activity (firing rate per unit time).
-This effect is an artifact of the deconvolution procedure.
-Since the aim of the computation in boxes is to gauge how $\tau$ is affected by the collective behaviour of the interacting neurons, we have subtracted $\tau_0$ from the values of correlation time obtained from the box signal (this was done plane by plane).
+We have observed that the correlation time of a single neuron, $\tau_s$, which is the relaxation time computed from Eq.\eqref{eq:conn-corr-estimate} using single neuron timeseries, grows with the neuron's activity (i.e., firing rate per unit time), see Fig.~\ref{fig:r0_ave_all}, inset of panel B. This effect is an artifact of the deconvolution procedure.
+Since the aim of the computation in boxes is to gauge how $\tau$ is affected by the collective behaviour of the interacting neurons, we have subtracted $\tau_s$ from the values of correlation time obtained from the box signal (this was done plane by plane).
 All correlation times reported are subject to this subtraction.

 The correlation time (averaged over planes) is shown in Fig.~\ref{fig:r0_ave_all}B. Since we have shown that the correlation length is proportional to $W$ (Fig.~\ref{fig:r0_ave_all}A), this is equivalent to plotting $\tau$ vs.\ correlation length apart from an irrelevant numerical factor.
 The plot shows that $\tau$ grows with correlation length as expected in a critical system.
 Unlike $\xi_o$ vs.\ $W$, the growth of $\tau$ is expected to be a (super-linear) power law, $\tau \sim W^z$, with $z$ called the dynamic critical exponent.
 Here we observe a very good power law in some cases (like mice 6 and 7, with $z\approx1.3$), but in other cases the curves deviate downwards from the power law at high $W$.
 The details of the $\tau$ vs $W$ curves remain to be better understood, in particular given the possibility that the critical power law is altered by arousal changes typical of this experimental model data set, which may be causing a dynamical meandering around the critical point similar to what has been described in earlier experiments \cite{tagliazucchi_criticality_2012, scott2014}.